 Getting started tutorial part 1: setting up the Butler data repository¶

 This hands-on tutorial is intended for anyone getting started with using the LSST Science Pipelines for data processing.
-You’ll get a feel for setting up a Pipelines environment, working with data repositories, running command-line tasks, and working with the Pipelines’ Python APIs.
+You’ll get a feel for setting up a Pipelines environment, working with data repositories, running processing from the command-line, and working with the Pipelines’ Python APIs.
 Along the way we’ll point you to additional documentation.

 The LSST Science Pipelines can process data from several telescopes using LSST’s algorithms.
 In this tutorial series you will calibrate and reduce Hyper Suprime-Cam (HSC) exposures into coadditions and catalogs of objects.

-In this first part of the tutorial series you’ll set up the LSST Science Pipelines software, and collect the raw observations and calibration data needed for the tutorial.
+In this first part of the tutorial series you’ll set up the LSST Science Pipelines software, and obtain the data needed for the remainder of the tutorial.
 Along the way, you’ll be introduced to the Butler, which is the Pipelines’ interface for managing, reading, and writing datasets.